 Note: I'm told this recipe is safe for kids because the alcohol in the wine cooks off during the 20 minute simmer.
 In case you're wondering.

 Credit to Food Network for this recipe.
-I made only the slightest of modifications to the original recipe which I obtained from the internet some ten plus years ago.
+I made only the slightest of modifications to the original recipe which I obtained from the internet some fifteen plus years ago.